 - $100 million (demand) FAMILY OF MURDERED UNITED STATES FEDERAL BUREAU OF PRISONS CORRECTIONAL OFFICER – CIVIL RIGHTS ACTION: At the USP Atwater, on June 20, 2008, United States Federal Correctional Officer Jose Rivera, a US Navy veteran (with two tours in Iraq), was (allegedly) fatally stabbed by two intoxicated maximum-security inmates who were inappropriately housed in the general population.
 At the time of the murder, Officer Rivera, had no protective gear or stab protective vest – both of which could have saved his young life.
 (Atwater, California)

-- $1,000,000 – Client, Retired Navy Officer, hit by dump truck while riding his bike.
+- $1,000,000 – Client (Navy Officer – son of San Diego Law Enforcement Officer) hit by dump truck while riding his bike.
 Client injured ribs, back & shoulder.
 Client returned to work.

 - $812,500 – defendant food company truck made an illegal left-turn in front of clients resulting in a vehicle accident.
 Client suffered a fractured heel (Fountain Valley, California)

-- $500,000 – California Correctional Officer suffered partial posterior cruciate ligament tear (knee – no surgery) as a result of vehicle accident (occurred on way to work) (Bakersfield, California)
+- $500,000 – Client (California Correctional Officer) suffered partial posterior cruciate ligament tear (knee – no surgery) as a result of vehicle accident (occurred on way to work) (Bakersfield, California)

 - $450,000 – 18 year old niece of California Correctional officer suffered neck injuries as a result of vehicle accident (El Centro, California)